prepare.blog

 5. Navigation — The ability to determine where you are and move toward safety keeps you from wandering deeper into trouble.

-6. Food sourcing — While hunger is manageable for days, understanding basic calorie management and safe foraging prevents dangerous mistakes.
+6. Food sourcing — While hunger’s manageable for days, understanding basic calorie management and safe foraging prevents dangerous mistakes.

-These seven skills map directly to the Rule of 3s — the decision-making framework I’ll explain next.
-Master these in order, and you’ll have a solid foundation for emergency preparedness for beginners.
+These seven skills map directly to the Rule of 3s — the decision-making framework I’ll break down next.

 The Rule of 3s: Why Survival Priorities Matter

 Every survival decision you make should filter through the Rule of 3s.
-This framework determines what will kill you first and therefore what you should address first:
+This framework determines what’ll kill you first and therefore what you address first:

 That’s why shelter and fire outrank food in every survival scenario.
 Your body can tolerate hunger for weeks.
-It cannot tolerate a 95°F core temperature for more than a few hours.
+It can’t tolerate a 95°F core temperature for more than a few hours.

 When you’re learning survival techniques, use the Rule of 3s to decide what to practice first.
 Water purification before foraging.
 Shelter before navigation.
 It keeps your training grounded in reality instead of fantasy.